2011 Svalbard polar bear attack

-The 2011 Svalbard polar bear attack was an attack by a presumed starving polar bear on a group of school children and their guides.
+The 2011 Svalbard polar bear attack was an attack by a presumed starving polar bear on a group of secondary school students and their guides in Norway.
 The bear killed one person, injured four others, and was then shot.

 Event

-On 5 August 2011, a polar bear in the Norwegian archipelago of Svalbard attacked a party of 13 university students, who were undertaking an expedition organised by the British Schools Exploring Society (BSES), and were camped near the Von Post glacier, 40 kilometres (25 miles) from the settlement of Longyearbyen.
+On 5 August 2011, a polar bear in the Norwegian archipelago of Svalbard attacked a party of 13 students, who were undertaking an expedition organised by the British Schools Exploring Society (BSES), and were camped near the Von Post glacier, 40 kilometres (25 miles) from the settlement of Longyearbyen.
 The bear was reported as being starving and emaciated.
-17-year-old Horatio Chapple, a pupil of Eton College and grandson of former Governor of Gibraltar Sir John Chapple, was killed in the attack.
+17-year-old Horatio Chapple, a pupil of Eton College and grandson of former governor of Gibraltar Sir John Chapple, was killed in the attack.
 Four others were hurt, three seriously, and all were flown to Tromsø on mainland Norway for treatment.
 The bear was shot dead by one of the expedition's leaders, Michael "Spike" Reid, who himself suffered severe head and facial injuries.

 The BSES party of 80 members had planned their trip to run from 23 July to 28 August, but it was cut short after the incident.